 It was a massive success, lowering average speeds on Stockholm’s roads from 32 to 25 km per hour.

-Gamification at work requires an understanding of the psychology of motivation, as well as a solid plan of what the end results should be.
+This task requires an understanding of the psychology of motivation, as well as a solid plan of what the end results should be.

 Your organization doesn’t have to start from scratch to integrate gamification.

 Game mechanics can be inserted into the existing training process.

 At the points in which your current training involves solving problems, looking at real-world examples of challenges and changing behaviors, quizzes can be used, with a point-based leaderboard or badges rewarding high scores.